G-44NV7Z0M4K

 There is formality to Wills as set out in the legal requirements under the Wills Act 1837.

-Witnessing a will correctly is essential to ensure its validity.
+Witnessing a Will correctly is essential to ensure validity of the Will.

-In an age where the number of family disputes is on the rise, choosing the right witnesses is crucial to ensure the Will is valid, allegations of undue influence or challenges in probate are avoided.
+In an age where the number of family disputes is on the rise, choosing the right witnesses is crucial to ensure the Will is valid, refute allegations of undue influence or challenges to the Will’s validity are avoided.

 Read on to find out the legalities of signing your Will properly and the pitfalls to avoid.